caanaan/linuxdevconfig/vim/VimQuickReference.md

 * ,cp - In normal mode, paste from the system clipboard to Vim
 * Ctrl + Shift + V - In insert mode, paste from the system clipboard into Vim

+## YankStack
+* Alt + p - cycle between the 10 most recent yanked strings
+* :Yanks - See the yank stack

 ## Buffer Management
 * ,b - Open BufferGator
   * C-V or C-S - Edit the buffer in a new vertical or horizontal split